malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 By the end of this class, you will be able to:
 * Use "Google Classroom"
 * Say hello to the class

-This class is very short, so if anything goes wrong I can help you.
-Everything else will be explained later.
+* Ask for help if you have problems

+# Contents
+* Read this page
+* Do Homework 1 and Homework 2
-Read this page in English.
-If you do not understand, try this (bad) translation https://translate.google.com/translate?sl=auto&tl=ja&u=http%3A%2F%2Falba-english.org%2FStudy%2520Skills%2520-%2520basics%2520for%2520online.html
+* If you do not understand, try this (bad) translation https://translate.google.com/translate?sl=auto&tl=ja&u=http%3A%2F%2Falba-english.org%2FStudy%2520Skills%2520-%2520basics%2520for%2520online.html

 # Asking for help
-If you have problems <a href="mailto:prentice@soka-u.jp">email me</a>
+* If you have problems <a href="mailto:prentice@soka-u.jp">email me</a>
+* If you can't explain, take a screenshot

 #Homework 1: Join Google Classroom
 You need to join the soka-u.jp _Google Classroom_
 * First, download the "Google Classroom" app: https://support.google.com/edu/classroom/answer/6118412?hl=ja
 * Sign in and join the class